lizardies/lizardies/README.md

 - 👋 Hi, I’m @lizardies
 - 👀 I’m interested in music(-production), web-development
-- 🌱 I’m currently learning Vue.js, Node.js, React
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me